 This parcel is bordered by a road along its entire eastern edge.
 Birdwatching and photography would be encouraged from the road right of way.
-Providing access to the parcel with a short trail would not be recommended due to the small size of the parcel and the sensitivity and density of the vegetation.
+Providing access to the parcel with a short trail would not be recommended due to the small size of the parcel and the sensitivity of the vegetation and gopher tortoise burrows.